Zhongbf/typora/英文/Peppa Pig 第一季.md

 Thank you, Peppa.
 And here’s some pretty music.
 Thank you Peppa.

 We need the same number of candles as Mummy’s age.

 Oh, dear!
-We haven’t got nearly enough candles.
+We haven’t got nearly enough candles（nearly enough：远远不够）.

 Daddy?
 How old is Mummy?
 I’ll ==whisper== it in you ear.
 Wow!
 Really old!
 You know.